Seth Greenman, MSEd

 Ensure a smooth transition through the moving process and long-term sustainability in the new home.

-I currently work as the master housing navigator in OPWDD Region 1 (Western New York & Finger Lakes), which is a three-year position funded by the New York State Developmental Disabilities Planning Council (DDPC) through the New York Alliance for Inclusion and Innovation.
+I currently work as the master housing navigator in OPWDD Region 1 (Western New York & Finger Lakes), which is a position funded by the New York State Developmental Disabilities Planning Council (DDPC) through the New York Alliance for Inclusion and Innovation.
 In this role, I am working across the region to build capacity and collaboration among key housing stakeholders in order to support the development, creation, and implementation of individualized housing options for individuals with I/DD.

 I have experience across a broad range of service options that is critical for my role as a housing navigator.
 As a former fiscal intermediary and non-certified housing specialist, I have extensive experience in utilizing self-direction services to support people with living in their own home.
 In this role, I worked with a self-direction team to develop housing plans and budgets for people seeking non-certified and shared living arrangements, including housing plans that incorporated shared staffing models and pooled budget resources.
 Many of the individuals I have supported left certified settings to live independently in a variety of non-certified settings, including affordable apartments and at home with a live-in caregiver.